Kagurabachi: Enchanted Blade Bearers

-An older man who is among the last surviving blade wielders.
-He wears a hachimaki, sports a mustache and has a scar over his right eye.
-After the Seitei War he opened a sushi restaurant called Sushi Subaru.
-When the Hishaku launched attacks on the surviving blade wielders' Kamunabi-guarded locations, Subaru was relocated for his protection.
+An older man, who is among the last surviving blade bearers.
+He wears a hachimaki, sports a mustache, and has a scar over his right eye.
+Prior to the Seitei War, Subaru was considered one of Japan's most prolific swordsmiths, but his primary occupation and passion is being a sushi chef, owning his own restaurant called "Sushi Subaru".
+He is also a master swordsman who practices the Sand-Bone One-Sword Style.
+Shortly after meeting Kunishige, Subaru took a liking to him, and helped him start forging the Enchanted Blades.
+When the Hishaku launched attacks on the surviving blade bearers' Kamunabi-guarded locations, Subaru was relocated for his protection.
+Subaru's sorcery allows him to duplicate himself several times.